nossidge/conditional_sample/README.md

 This is an array of boolean procs that evaluate true if an element is allowed to be placed in that position.

 The arguments for each proc are |arr, elem|
 * **arr**  is a reference to the current array that has been built up through the recursion chain.
 * **elem** is a reference to the current element being considered.

+This can also be a hash.
+In that case, the key will correspond to the element in the output array.
+Non-Integer keys are ignored, and there is no implicit call to #to_i.

 ### The 'seconds' argument